-Let me give you an illustrative example of showing v. telling.
+Let me give you some show don’t tell examples.
 I’m not saying this is the end-all and be-all, or even that well-written, but I’m hoping you’ll see the difference.
 Here’s telling:

 Katie was so hungry she could eat a horse.
 She bellied up to the diner counter, her stomach rumbling.
 If she didn’t eat now, she’d die.
 It felt like an empty pit had opened up inside her.
 “A burger, please!” she shouted.